First Minister welcomes Tata deal and announces £4m Tata skills programme

 See the schedule for all statistics and research releases.View upcoming calendar »

 An annual report which includes information on registered members, accreditation, projects, workforce and finance.

-- Around 117,200 young people were registered members of the statutory Youth Work provision in Wales.
-This figure represented 20 per cent of the population of 11 to 25 year olds in Wales.
+- Over 93,400 young people were registered members of the statutory sector Youth Work provision in Wales (based on 21 of 22 local authorities only).
+This figure represented 17 per cent of the population of 11 to 25 year olds in Wales.

-- At March 2014, there were 811 full-time equivalent (FTE) Youth Work delivery staff working across local authorities in Wales.
+- At March 2016, there were 655 full-time equivalent (FTE) Youth Work management and delivery staff working across local authorities in Wales.

 Tel: 029 2082 3357

 Tel: 029 2089 8099